-Robust internal control

-- Aligning the risk management strategy and policies on internal control with achieving objectives - Evaluating and monitoring the authority's risk management and internal control on a regular basis - ➤ Ensuring counter fraud and anti-corruption arrangements are in place - Ensuring additional assurance on the overall adequacy and effectiveness of the framework of governance and risk management and control is provided by the internal auditor - Ensuring an audit committee or equivalent group or function independent of the executive and accountable to the governing body: -provides a further sources of effective assurance regarding arrangements for managing risk and maintaining an effective controls environment -that its recommendations are listened to and acted upon
+Robust internal control Operational managers have responsibility for managing risks and Aligning the risk management strategy and policies on internal control with achieving objectives ensuring implementation of a robust system of internal control within their service area.
+Evaluating and monitoring the authority's risk management and internal control on a regular basis The Audit and Assurance Service delivers the Council's Internal Audit function which is responsible for reviewing the quality and effectiveness of systems of internal control, risk management, and governance.
+It Ensuring counter fraud and anti-corruption arrangements are in place operates in general conformance with the Public Sector Internal Audit Standards and the CIPFA Statement on the Role of the Head of Ensuring additional assurance on the overall adequacy and effectiveness of the framework Internal Audit (2010). of governance and risk management and control is provided by the internal auditor The Council operates an Accounts and Audit Committee whose role is to monitor and evaluate the Council's corporate governance, risk Ensuring an audit committee or equivalent group or function independent of the executive and accountable to the governing body: provides a further sources of effective management and internal control arrangements.
+The committee regularly reviews its work practices against the guidance set out by CIPFA. assurance regarding arrangements for managing risk and maintaining an effective controls environment -that its recommendations are listened to and acted upon A risk based Internal Audit work plan is reviewed each year by the Corporate Leadership Team and Accounts & Audit Committee.
+Throughout the year the Audit and Assurance Manager reports on progress against the plan, outcomes of individual audit reviews and the impact of audit work.
+The Annual Head of Internal Audit Report presented to the Accounts and Audit Committee provides an opinion on the overall adequacy and effectiveness of the control environment, which encompasses internal control, risk management and governance.